RiftValleySoftware/baobab-test-harness/README.md

 Users cannot set their own security tokens.
 A manager must set the security tokens for any user (Manager or Standard User).

+**NOTE:** When a manager deletes a user, the user's token ID remains (is converted to a simple token resource in the Security database).
+Tokens are "forever."
+Once created, they cannot be deleted.

 USERS
 -----
 There are only three levels of user: